WinzarH/LikertMakeR/README.md

 ### To cite _LikertMakeR_

-here’s how to cite this package:
+Here’s how to cite this package:

     > ```
     >